asha-saini06/java-refresher-notes/Notes.md

 > `lastIndexOf()` method returns index of last occurrence of given character value or substring.
 If it is not found, it returns -1.
 The index counter starts from 0.

+## 26. Typecasting

+Assigning a value of one data type to a variable of another data type is called **Typecasting**.
+In Java, type casting is classified into two types:
+1. Widening Casting (Implicit)
+    - Also known as automatic type conversion.
+    - Occurs when a smaller data type is converted to a larger data type.
+    - No explicit casting is required.

+Conversion order:

+    byte → short → int → long → float → double

+2. Narrowing Casting (Explicitly done)

+    - Must be done manually by the programmer.
+    - May lead to data loss or precision loss.

+Conversion order:

+    double → float → long → int → short → byte